-TM44 Inspections and who the responsible person is to ensure compliance with the Regulations?
+TM44 Inspection certificate and who the responsible person is to ensure compliance with the TM44 Regulations?

-In this article we provide guidance on when buildings need TM44 inspections and clarifying who the responsible person is to ensure compliance with the Regulations.
+In this article we provide guidance on when buildings need a TM44 inspection certificate and clarifying who the responsible person is to ensure compliance with the Regulations.

 All buildings in England and Wales that have air-conditioning systems installed, and where the total installed cooling capacity of all the units is larger than 12kW, need to comply with Part 4 of The Energy Performance of Buildings (Certificates and Inspections) (England and Wales) Regulations 2012.